Last Updated: October 2, 2022

 After Dr. Sartorius passed away in 2004, the Foundation’s Board sought a medical director who would keep his vision alive and expand the scope of his work.
 Dr. Love was chosen as the new medical director, and eventually the name of the Foundation was changed to reflect her leadership.

 The Army of Women Program (now called the Love Research Army) was launched in 2008.
 The program recruits women (and men), whether or not they’ve had breast cancer, to be a resource for researchers.
 Approved researchers, depending on the nature of their project, may interview members who’ve chosen to participate in the specific project and/or obtain from them relevant medical records, blood or tissue samples.
-As of mid-2015, over 379,000 women and men had registered for the program.
+Over 380,000 women and men have registered for the program.

 In 2012, DSLRF launched another major initiative, the Health of Women Study.
 The HOW Study explores issues in breast cancer using an online cohort approach to question people over time using a series of questionnaires.
-Recent questionnaires have explored quality of life for individuals treated for breast cancer and a new hypothesis about the possible relationship between bacteria and the breast.
-As of mid-2015, the HOW Study had over 53,000 active participants.
+Questionnaires have explored, for example, quality of life for individuals treated for breast cancer and a hypothesis about the possible relationship between bacteria and the breast.

 Major Program Areas, Expenses and Funding*